 On the edge of the Brecon Beacons, Upper Gilwern Hill is a site long known for its well-preserved and complete trilobites.
-The hill is made up of rocks from the Lower and Middle Ordovician, and the privately owned quarry is accessible to parties on request.
+The hill is made up of rocks from the Lower and Middle Ordovician, and the privately owned quarry is accessible to parties staying at the onsite Shepherd’s Hut self catering accommodation.
 The trilobite fossils here are plentiful and the chances of ﬁnding a good number is very high.

 ♦ To Access into Upper Gilwern quarry is through a very isolated and rural terrain.
 From Builth Wells, head north or, from Llandrindod Wells, head south, in each case to Howey.
 Turn east, where it is signposted ‘Hundred House’.

 ♦ After a one and a half to two and a half kilometres, there is an exceptionally steep hill and, at the top, is a cattle grid.
 You are then out onto open moorland.

 ♦ Take the second turning on your left (where there is a small signpost for Upper Gilwern).
 This is a single track road.
 Drive past a small cottage set away from the road and keep straight ahead.
 By now you will see the quarry on the hillside in front of you.
 Go through a gate and turn into the quarry or park next to the gate.